|

 The medicinal properties in turmeric is all thanks to the active compound Curcurmin.
 It’s actually a polyphenol – a naturally occurring compound family.
 P.S. polyhenols also show up in tea as flavanoids.

-But!
-That doesn’t mean we didn’t find ways to increase the absorption of curcurmin…
+Fortunately, we have found ways to increase the absorption of curcurmin…

 How To Better Absorb Curcurmin?